Second-order asymptotics for the block counting process in a class of regularly varying $\Lambda$-coalescents: Proof of Theorem 1.2

 where we apply the substitution $z=F(u)y$ and then rename $z$ as $y$.
 Now \eqref{e:4.49}--\eqref{e:4.52}, \eqref{e:4.54} and \eqref{e:4.56} together imply that \eqref{e:4.48} holds and the proof is complete.

-\subsection{Proof of Lemma \ref{lem:convD}}
+\subsection{Proof of Lemma \texorpdfstring{ \ref{lem:convD}}{4.8}}

-First observe that by \eqref{e:4.44} and \eqref{e:4.45} the function $f_\varepsilon$ defined by $f_\varepsilon(0)=\frac 1\beta$ and $f_\varepsilon(t)=\varepsilon t h(v_{\varepsilon t})$ for $t>0$ is continuous for any $\varepsilon>0$.
-Furthermore, as $\varepsilon\to 0 $, the family $(f_\varepsilon)_{\varepsilon>0}$ converge uniformly on bounded intervals to a constant function $\frac 1\beta$.
-Hence, to prove the lemma it suffices to show that the family of processes $(\tilde Y_\varepsilon)_\varepsilon$ defined by
+First observe that by \eqref{e:4.44} and \eqref{e:4.45} the function $f_\varepsilon$ defined by $f_\varepsilon(0)=\frac{1}\beta$ and $f_\varepsilon(t)=\varepsilon t h(v_{\varepsilon t})$ for $t>0$ is continuous for any $\varepsilon>0$.
+Furthermore, as $\varepsilon\to0 $, the family $(f_\varepsilon )_{\varepsilon>0}$ converge uniformly on bounded intervals to a constant function $\frac{1}\beta$.
+Hence, to prove the lemma, it suffices to show that the family of processes $(\tilde Y_\varepsilon)_\varepsilon$ defined by

-converges in law in $D([0,\infty))$ to $-Z$, as $\varepsilon\to 0$.
+converges in law in $D([0,\infty))$ to $-Z$, as $\varepsilon\to0$.

 We will split the proof into several steps.
-In the first step, with the help of Aldous' tightness criterion, we show that the family of processes $(t\tilde Y_\varepsilon (t))_{t\ge 0}$ converges in law in $D([0,\infty))$ to $(-tZ(t))_{t\ge 0}$.
-From this we need to infer the convergence $\tilde Y_\varepsilon\Rightarrow -Z$.
-However, the latter step is not immediate, since the function $t\mapsto \frac 1t$ cannot be extended to a continuous function on $[0,\infty)$.
+In the first step, with the help of Aldous' tightness criterion, we show that the family of processes $(t\tilde Y_\varepsilon(t))_{t\ge0}$ converges in law in $D([0,\infty ))$ to $(-tZ(t))_{t\ge0}$.
+From this, we need to infer the convergence $\tilde Y_\varepsilon \Rightarrow-Z$.
+However, the latter step is not immediate, since the function $t\mapsto\frac{1}t$ cannot be extended to a continuous function on $[0,\infty)$.
 We will overcome this problem by taking suitable approximations.

-\textbf{Step 1.} We prove that the family of processes $(U_{\varepsilon})_{\varepsilon>0}$ defined by
+\textit{Step} 1.
+We prove that the family of processes $(U_{\varepsilon})_{\varepsilon >0}$ defined by

-converges to $(-tZ(t))_{t\ge 0}$ in law in $D([0,\infty))$.
-It is clearly enough to show this convergence when restricted to an arbitrary but fixed sequence $\varepsilon_n\searrow 0$.
+converges to $(-tZ(t))_{t\ge0}$ in law in $D([0,\infty))$.
+It is clearly enough to show this convergence when restricted to an arbitrary but fixed sequence $\varepsilon_n\searrow0$.

-The convergence of finite dimensional distributions follows from \eqref{e:4.44} and Lemma \ref{lem:fdd}.
-To prove tightness of the family $(U_{\varepsilon})_{\varepsilon>0}$ we will apply the well-known Aldous criterion (see e.g.~\cite{Billingsley} Theorem 16.10).
-More precisely, we will prove:\\ (i) For any $M>0$
+The convergence of finite dimensional distributions follows from \eqref {e:4.44} and Lemma~\ref{lem:fdd}.
+To prove tightness of the family $(U_{\varepsilon})_{\varepsilon>0}$, we will apply the well-known Aldous criterion (see, e.g., \cite{Billingsley} Theorem~16.10).
+More precisely, we will prove: